dontKnew/cheatsheet/javascript/next-js.md

 - if you will ask elint ? used "yes" : its help to indentify the errors :)
 - Learn Carefully __Project Strucutre__ from here <a href="https://nextjs.org/docs/getting-started/
 project-structure"> click here </a>

+## Install NVM  (node version manager)
+	- manage multiple node js version
+	- nvm install nodeVersion : installing the node js version 18.17.0
+	- npm use versionName : apply to system to use current this version..

 ## 1. Pass Props(Variable) to another componet
 ```jsx